From the Piper L-4 to the Fieseler Storch: the "L-Birds".

 The effectiveness of the Piper L-4, and other L-Birds was such that they considerably increased the potential of the forces on the ground, as well as the morale of the troops.
 When the Nazi command decided to grant a bonus to its pilots, for shooting down an allied fighter, they granted a double bonus to those who would shoot one of these small L-Birds, yet unarmed and made of tubes and canvas.

-Unsung heroes of D-day, they are the first planes of the allies that landed on the soil of Normandy
+Unsung heroes of D-day, they were the first allied planes that landed on the soil of Normandy during the D-Day operations.

 The majority of the Piper L-4 that arrived in Normandy during D-day were transported by boat, disassembled with their wings placed against the fuselage.
 They landed with barges on the beaches.